MFG38/vandomizer/docs/readme.txt

 To run the mod, all you need to do is drag the unzipped .pk3 over gzdoom.exe or use your launcher of choice to load the mod.
-If you downloaded the mod's source from GitHub, unzip the archive to your folder of choice and run either _build.bat or _build.sh, depending on your OS.
-This will generate a .pk3 file in the _build folder which can then be loaded in GZDoom.
+If you downloaded the mod's source from GitHub, unzip the archive to your folder of choice and run either build.bat or build.sh, depending on your OS.
+This will generate a .pk3 file in the _build/ folder which can then be loaded in GZDoom.